-SECTION 15.
 APPLICATION FEE STRUCTURE

-The Administering Authority shall obtain with each submission an application fee established to cover expenses associated with the public hearing and application review.
+The Administering Authority shall obtain with each submission an application fee established by the Board of Health to cover expenses associated with the public hearing and application review.

-SECTION 16.
 TECHNICAL SERVICE FEE

 The Administering Authority is authorized to retain a registered professional engineer or other professional consultant to advise the Administering Authority on any or all aspects of these plans.
 Applicants must pay a technical review fee sufficient to cover professional review before the review process may begin at the Administering Authority's discretion.